Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 ![png](output_43_0.png)

 In the broader context, you can see that 2019 was an off year.
 You need to dig further to see what happened.
-Thanks to Teradata Vantage, you can cost-effectively analyze all your data by offloading the colder, less-queried data to object storage for safe keeping.
+With Teradata Vantage, you can cost-effectively analyze all your data by offloading the colder, less-queried data to object storage for safe keeping.

 #### Step 5: Clean up objects.